ywnch/ride-demand-forecast/README.md

 ## Usage

 Download or clone the repo, follow step-by-step instructions in the [main notebook](./main.ipynb) to generate forecast outputs.
+Refer to this [brief development report](./REPORT.md) for details regarding features, methods, and results.

 ## Hardware